Uyugan: Geography

 The Uyugan town proper (Centro or Idi to the Isantoninos) is 19 km from Basco, the provincial capital.
 It is located along the banks of what was once a brook, a kilometer east of the Ivana-Uyugan border.

 There are two other major settlements in the municipality situated along the Pacific seaboard: Itbud and Imnajbu.
 Itbud is 4 km from the town proper or Centro while Imnajbu is 2 km farther north-east.

 The land is varied.
 It changes from rocky hills along the coasts to grassy and forest hills in the interior.
 Most of the land has been cleared for farming.

-In the language of the Ivatans, Uyugan means place of flowing water—which is never far away except in the town proper itself: Today's brook bed that cuts the town proper in half dried up during the severe earth movements of 1918.
+In the language of the Ivatans, Uyugan means place of flowing water—which is never far away except in the town proper itself: Today's brook bed that cuts the town proper in half dried up during severe earthquakes in 1918.

 Barangays

 Uyugan is politically subdivided into four barangays.
-These barangays are headed by elected officials: Barangay Captain, Barangay Council, whose members are called Barangay Councilors.
-All are elected every three years.
+Each barangay consists of puroks and some have sitios.